Dating red flags

 By the way, with this type of a man you won't even need to bother with the hassle of breaking up.
-Your 'no' to his offer will make him to disappear into thin air with the speed of light.
+Your 'no' to his offer will make him disappear for good.

 ~ There is an ex in the picture or he is not over his ex

 OK, ladies, this one is the worst.
 He is USING YOU.
 How would you know?
 If on a date with YOU he keeps talking about HER!
 A man who has moved on and forgotten his ex would care less to talk about his past.
 He is looking forward to a brighter, happier future with a lovely woman!
 A man who has moved on will talk about the present and future, and a man who has NOT moved on will keep looking into and keep talking about the past.

 This is a really bad sign.
 I say, he is not ready for a relationship with you or anyone else, he needs to go through the grieving stage and fully process his loss.
 He is not dating to form a relationship with you (or anyone else), he is dating to either punish his ex, to forget her, to dull the pain he is in right now or just for the sake of distraction.
 Plus, dating him brings a risk of a heart-break.
 (See my article: Will he get back together with his ex?)

 ~ He disappears for long periods of time